 Gary Best and his wife, Tracey, are both originally from Northeast Ohio and wanted to live in the beautiful community of Middlefield after he served twenty years and then retired from the United States Navy.
 Mr. Best thoroughly believes in assisting others in times of need so he became a licensed funeral director to serve the community.

 Gary, a native of Conneaut, Ohio is a 1985 graduate of Ashtabula St. John High School.
-Following graduation, he entered the United States Navy where he served: aboard ships; USS Affray, USS Leader, USS Adroit, USS Warrior (plankowner), and USS Inchon; as a recruiter in Vermont and New Hampshire; on a battle group staff position as the Damage Control Officer; and as the senior enlisted leader of the Naval Reserve Center in Akron, Ohio.
+Following graduation, he entered the United States Navy where he served: aboard ships; USS Affray, USS Leader, USS Adroit, USS Warrior (plankowner), and USS Inchon; as a recruiter in Vermont and New Hampshire; on a battle group staff position as the Damage Control Officer; and as the Senior Enlisted Leader of the Naval Reserve Center in Akron, Ohio.
 He is a Veteran of both Gulf Wars and provided assistance to refugees during the Kosovo Conflict.

 Gary graduated from Granite State College, Excelsior College, and the Pittsburgh Institute of Mortuary Science.
 He is a licensed funeral director and embalmer in the States of Ohio and North Carolina and holds a certificate for “Counselor” from the Navy National Apprenticeship Program.
-He is currently a member of the Veterans of Foreign Wars in Middlefield (Life Member), Disabled American Veterans (Life Member and previous Chapter Adjutant), American Society of Embalmers, Embalmers Association of Cleveland, Ohio Embalmers Association, and Current Board Member of the Middlefield Historical Society.
-Gary is also a Past Master and the current Secretary of Western Phoenix #42 Free & Accepted Masons of Ohio; the current High Priest of the Grand Chapter Royal Arch Masons of Ohio, Grand River Chapter #104; a member of Grand Council of Royal and Select Masons of Ohio, Geneva Council #145 in Madison; and Past Commander and current Captain General of the Grand Commandery Knights Templar of Ohio, Eagle Commandery #29 in Painesville, Current Sovereign Master of the Leroy F. Shanower Council #149 Allied Masonic Degrees, Past District Education Officer of the 25th District and current Grand Representative to The Netherlands of Royal Arch Masons of Ohio.
+He is currently a member of the Veterans of Foreign Wars in Middlefield (Life Member), Disabled American Veterans (Life Member and previous Chapter Adjutant), Embalmers Association of Cleveland, Ohio Embalmers Association, Ohio Funeral Directors Association, and Past Board Member of the Middlefield Historical Society.
+Gary is also a two-time Past Master and the current Treasurer of Western Phoenix #42 Free & Accepted Masons of Ohio in Parkman; five time and Current High Priest of the Grand Chapter Royal Arch Masons of Ohio, Grand River Chapter #104 in Rock Creek; Past Illustrious Master of Grand Council of Royal and Select Masons of Ohio, Geneva Council #145 in Madison; and Past Commander and current Captain General of the Grand Commandery Knights Templar of Ohio, Eagle Commandery #29 in Painesville, Current Sovereign Master of the Leroy F. Shanower Council #149 Allied Masonic Degrees, Past District Education Officer of the 25th District and current Grand Representative to The Netherlands of Royal Arch Masons of Ohio.
 Gary received the York Rite Cross of Honour in November 2022 and is the current Geauga County Hospitaler for Ohio Priory #18, Knights of the York Cross of Honour.